 For Further Reading^

-- What is a Clinical Trial?
-Online
+- About Clinical Trials Online

 A useful site from the Huntington’s Study Group that discusses the various phases of clinical trials in more detail.